YnayeliGtzL/DATAMINING/README.md

 The biggest change we can see is that in 2013 the fertility rate of all regions dropped considerably, Africa is still the highest but we can see a reduction.
 This event can be attributed to the level of education and the socioeconomic status of each region.
 The constant growth of countries makes societies evolve, we can clearly see this in the 1960 graph where most of the regions are below 60 years with a fairly high fertility rate.

 # Unit 3
+___

 ## Practice 1
-**backwardElimination**
+---
+### BackwardElimination

 Analyze the following "backwardElimination" function

->Code
+Code

-The function is named and two parameters (x and sl) are assigned to it.
+>The function is named and two parameters (x and sl) are assigned to it.
 ```r
 backwardElimination <- function (x, sl) {
 ```
-The variable numVar is added and its value will be the length of x.
+>The variable numVar is added and its value will be the length of x.
 This function is intended to see the entire number of data in the vector.
 X represents the dataset.
 ```r
   numVars = length (x)
 ```
-In the for it says that for each value within the vector of continuous data starting from its first value, the following functions will be performed.
+>In the for it says that for each value within the vector of continuous data starting from its first value, the following functions will be performed.
 ```r
   for (i in c (1: numVars)) {
 ```
-Starting by initializing the regressor variable, which will contain the values ​​of the linear regression model created together with its respective formula, which says that it will have the entire profit column and its data will be extracted from X.
+>Starting by initializing the regressor variable, which will contain the values ​​of the linear regression model created together with its respective formula, which says that it will have the entire profit column and its data will be extracted from X.
 ```r
     regressor = lm (formula = Profit ~., data = x)
 ```
-In turn, the variable maxVar is created, which will have a vector with the maximum coefficient of the summation of data within regressor, which is within the matrix.
+>In turn, the variable maxVar is created, which will have a vector with the maximum coefficient of the summation of data within regressor, which is within the matrix.
 It starts from the second value of the length of the values ​​which is numVars and the column of the p-value.
  ```r
     maxVar = max (coef (summary (regressor)) [c (2: numVars), "Pr (> | t |)"])
 ```
-This value is obtained, an if is performed saying that if the maximum coefficient value is greater than sl (our parameter which represents the p-value we are looking for) then the vector that has the same value as the maxVar variable will be searched and saved that indicator within j.
+>This value is obtained, an if is performed saying that if the maximum coefficient value is greater than sl (our parameter which represents the p-value we are looking for) then the vector that has the same value as the maxVar variable will be searched and saved that indicator within j.
 ```r
     if (maxVar> sl) {
       j = which (coef (summary (regressor)) [c (2: numVars), "Pr (> | t |)"] == maxVar)
 ```
-Then we eliminate vector j from our dataset which is X.
+>Then we eliminate vector j from our dataset which is X.
 ```r
       x = x [, -j]
     }
 ```

-Finally, we subtract one unit from the length of our dataset, which is numVars from the for, and we return the sum of all the values ​​inside regressor so that the cycle continues until we are left with pure columns with the desired p-value.
+>Finally, we subtract one unit from the length of our dataset, which is numVars from the for, and we return the sum of all the values ​​inside regressor so that the cycle continues until we are left with pure columns with the desired p-value.
 ```r
     numVars = numVars - 1
   }
   return (summary (regressor))
 }
 ```
-**Conlcution**
+**Conclution**

 With this small piece of code we can more efficiently search for the best values for our prediction, It is probably faster just to remove the values that we see but when we talk about thousands of factors within a database it becomes very exhaustive to make one For this reason, this function is extremely important as it will save us hours of work.

 ## Practice 1 -1
-**Simple Logistic Regression**
+---
+### Simple Logistic Regression
 In this practice we will explain how to display a simple linear regression.

-> Code
+Code

-We load the data into our dataset variable
+>We load the data into our dataset variable
 ```r
 getwd()
 setwd("C:/Users/yurid/Documents/RepoDataMining/DataMining/MachineLearning/SimpleLinearRegression")